wyllianbs/xfreerdp-gui/README.md

   - Domain (optional).
   - User name.
   - Password.
+  - Name of shared directory at the remote desktop.
+  - Path of shared directory at the local host.
   - Select:
     - Resolution of your screen.
     - BPP (Bits per Pixel).